rickosborne/cascades/md/10-1-5-weather.md

 She waved my apology away.

-"Sugar," she said with an accent that conjured images of plantations and parasols, "I think I might be catching a chill.
+"Sugar," she said with an accent that conjured images of sweaty glasses of sweet tea, "I think I might be catching a chill.
 Would you mind if I got my coat?"

 "Of course, but I could also get you a few blankets if you prefer.
 So you don't wrinkle your coat?"

 "Bless your heart, that's so sweet.
-But it's not that precious to me and it's quite comfortable."
+But it's not that precious to me, and it's quite comfortable."

 I pointed with two fingers at the door in front of me and then another to my right.